 Self-hosted TCO for a 70B model on 2x H100: Hardware amortized over three years runs $28,000–$40,000 annually.
 Power and cooling add $10,000–$25,000.
 A quarter of one MLOps engineer’s time — the minimum for production reliability — adds $30,000–$50,000.
 Total: $68,000–$115,000 per year before generating a single token.
 At that cost, you need sustained volume to break even.

 The break-even thresholds: Below $50,000 per year in API spend, self-hosting costs more than it saves — engineering overhead alone exceeds the API bill.
 Between $50,000 and $500,000, the answer is hybrid: route high-volume commodity tasks to local models and keep complex or low-volume work on cloud APIs.
 Above $500,000, the economics of owned infrastructure start to dominate.
-A peer-reviewed analysis of 54 deployment scenarios found payback periods ranging from 18 months to 9 years, with the variance driven almost entirely by GPU utilization rates (arXiv 2024).
-An idle GPU is the most expensive hardware in your office.
+In practice, payback periods vary from under two years to a decade or more, with the variance driven almost entirely by GPU utilization rates.
+An idle GPU is among the most expensive hardware you can own.

 The break-even isn’t about total API spend — it’s about how many tokens you can route to a local model that’s good enough for the task.
 A $200,000 API bill where 80% is frontier reasoning work won’t benefit from self-hosting.
 A $60,000 bill where 80% is classification and extraction will.